Myriad-Dreamin/tinymist/docs/overview.typ

   caption: [The overlay virtual file system (VFS)],
 ) <fig:overlay-vfs>

-The problem is to ensure that: when the file has content at the real time $t_n$, the compiler can read the content correctly from access models at the time.
+The problem is to ensure that the compiler can read the content correctly from access models at the time.

 If there is an only active input source in a _small time window_, we can know the problem is solved, as the logical ticks $t_(L,n)$ and $t_(M,n)$ keep increasing, enforced by actors.
-For example, if only `LspActor` is active at the _small time window_, the memory access model receives the source changes in the order of $t_(L,n)$, since the it reads the events from the channel _sequentially_.
-The cases of two rest access models is more complicated, but also are ensured that compiler reads content in order of $t_(M,n)$.
+For example, if there is only `LspActor` active at the _small time window_, the memory access model receives the source changes in the order of $t_(L,n)$, i.e. the _sequential_ order of receiving notifications.
+The cases of two rest access models is more complicated, but are also ensured that compiler reads content in order of $t_(M,n)$.

-Otherwise, the two input sources are both active in a _small time window_.
-However, this indicates that, the file in the memory access model at most time.
+Otherwise, the two input sources are both active in a _small time window_ on a *same file*.
+However, this indicates that, the file is in already the memory access model at most time.
 Since the precedence, the compiler reads content in order of $t_(L,n)$ at the time.

-The only bad case can happen is that: When the two input sources are both active in a _small time window_ $delta$ on a *same file*, first `LspActor` removes the file from the memory access model and the compiler doesn't read content from file system in time $delta$.
+The only bad case can happen is that: When the two input sources are both active in a _small time window_ $delta$ on a *same file*:
+- first `LspActor` removes the file from the memory access model, then compiler doesn't read content from file system in time $delta$.
+- first `NotifyActor` inserts the file from the inotify thread, then the LSP client (editor) overlays an older content in time $delta$.

 This is handled by tinymist by some tricks.

 === Record and Replay

-Tinymist can record these input events with assigned the logic ticks, by replaying the events, tinymist can reproduce the server state for debugging.
+Tinymist can record these input events with assigned the logic ticks.
+By replaying the events, tinymist can reproduce the server state for debugging.
 This technique is learnt from the well-known LSP, clangd, and the well known emulator, QEMU.

 == Additional Concepts for Typst Language